'Kinder Gentler Indifference': Activists Challenge George H.W. Bush's Record On AIDS

 ACT UP, the AIDS Coalition to Unleash Power, repeatedly protested against then-President George H.W.
 Bush.
 Bush criticized the group's efforts as counterproductive.

-In 1991, hundreds of activists traveled to the Bush compound at Walker's Point in Maine, for a protest designed to bring their voices to his doorstep.
+In 1991, hundreds of activists traveled to the Bush compound at Walker's Point in Maine for a protest designed to bring their voices to his doorstep.

-Laurie Cotter, of the New York chapter of ACT UP, spoke to UPI about the protest in 1991.
+Laurie Cotter, of the New York chapter of ACT UP, spoke to United Press International about the protest in 1991.
 "With over a million more citizens infected with HIV, the United States still has no nationally coordinated plan to end the AIDS epidemic and President Bush continues to refuse to provide leadership," she said.

 In 1992, ACT UP activists spread the ashes of people who died with AIDS on the White House lawn.